Common Lisp: install SBCL on Windows

 SBCL simple operation

-To quit SBCL, use the instruction (quit) or (exit).
+To quit SBCL, two equivalent instructions: (quit) or (exit).

-It is recommended to add the directory containing the executable, namely C:\programs2\sbcl-2.5.6, to the Windows (user) Path environment variable.
-This will allow launching SBCL from anywhere.
+It’s recommended to add the directory containing the executable, namely C:\programs2\sbcl-2.5.6, to the Windows (user) Path environment variable.
+We’ll then be able to launch SBCL from any directory.